 If any of your documents are in a foreign language you’ll need to get them translated into English by a professional translator accredited by the National Accreditation Authority for Translators and Interpreters (NAATI), or an equivalent accreditation.

-While different banks and branches have different opening hours, most CommBank branches are open 9:30am – 4:00pm, Monday to Thursday, and until 5pm on Fridays.
+Different banks and branches have different opening hours, but most CommBank branches are open 9:30am-4:00pm Monday to Thursday, and until 5pm on Fridays.
 More than 75 CommBank branches are also open on Saturdays.

 - Build your savings – move money in or out with a flexible account, or choose one with bonus interest that rewards you for regular savings

-- Buy a car with a personal loan that will put you on the road sooner
+- Buy a car with a personal loan to help put you on the road sooner

-- Buy a new home with a choice of flexible home loans that change as your needs change
+- Buy a home with a choice of flexible home loans

 Things you should know